yukikongju/tidytuesday/survivors/README.md

 1. Is the jury bitter when voting for the winner?
-   - Russell is arguably one of the best survivor played who has played the game, but has yet to win a season?
-Some argue it was because he had a poor social game, which is probably partially truth.
+   - Russell is arguably one of the best survivor played who has played the game, but has yet to win a season.
+Some argue it was because he had a poor social game, which is probably partially truth in his case.
+However, can the same be said toward other finalist?
+Is the jury less likely to vote for a finalist if they had previous altercation or are they able to put their feeling aside and vote for the person that beat them?
 2. What makes a survivor winner?
 To answer this question, we will explore several methods:
    - Method 1: Can we predict winner using the following variables?